Adjudicators for the 2017 – 2018 season.

 When not writing, directing or adjudicating, Martin also acts as a Theatrical Acquisitions Agent for the theatre publisher Stagescripts, representing their catalogue and advising companies about new works and repertoire as well as looking out for new writers/plays.

-He is very pleased to be back with the GMDF for the Full length and One Act Festivals this season and is looking forward to seeing some great local theatre.
+He is very pleased to be adjudicating the 2018 One Act Play Festival at Summerseat this season and is looking forward to seeing some great local theatre.

 David Carlile has been acting in and directing amateur theatre productions for over thirty years.
 Originally at the Guild theatre in Wilmslow, he has performed at Heald Green, Cheadle Players, Woodford, Brookdale and Club Theatre Altrincham.
 He led a church theatre group, directing pantomimes, writing and performing street theatre, and acting in in church services and of all places Styal Prison.
 He enjoys writing and is proud to have his version of ‘Alice In Wonderland’ performed at Club Theatre Altrincham.
 For many years he led a church theatre group, directing pantomimes, writing and performing street theatre, and acting in in church services, and of all places Styal Prison.
 He enjoys writing and is proud to have his version of ‘Alice In Wonderland’ performed at Club Theatre as well a youth play performed by Brookdale Youth Theatre.